MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 # Content

+In the world of people, having a diversity of interests and experiences is a beautiful thing.
+In the world of tech recruiting, expertise is much more valuable.
+Avoid letting your résumé suggest you were at one point unsure of what you wanted to do in life.

+You don't want to leave out large chunks of time either.
+If you did one thing for over a year, include it.
+You knew what you wanted, but then you changed your mind.
+In this case, be ready to have a very good answer for anyone who asks you why you changed your mind.

-* Have a high bar for what goes on your résumé:
+ Use this bar for what goes on your résumé:
-	* Ask yourself: would I score points for talking about this more than 5 minutes during an interview?
+* Ask yourself: would I score real points with my interviewer for talking about this more than 5 minutes?
 * If the answer is no, leave it out.

 ## Relevant Links